 The standard dishwasher opening size refers to the amount of space you need to install the dishwasher, including opening the door fully.

 Don’t forget to consider your working space as well!
 You’ll want enough room to stand and move freely when loading or unloading your dishes.
-This is particularly important in kitchens where space is at a premium, such as galley kitchens or kitchens with islands.
+This is particularly important in kitchens where space is at a premium, such as galley kitchens.

 There you have it!
 Everything you need to know about dishwasher sizes.